efwoods/pptx2py/README.md

-# GIT_PPTX
+# pptxVersionControl
-Convert PPTX to HTML to merge and track multiple changes then recompile back into PPTX
+Convert PPTX to python code to merge and track multiple changes then recompile back into PPTX